ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 Cryptographic blinding MAY be used at this point.
 For further reference see section {{security-and-privacy-considerations}}.

 As soon as the Verifier receives signed Evidence, it validates the signature, the Attester Identity, as well as the Nonce, and appraises the Claims.
-Appraisal procedures are application-specific and can be conducted via comparison of the Claims with corresponding Reference Claims, such as Reference Integrity Measurements (RIM).
+Appraisal procedures are application-specific and can be conducted via comparison of the Claims with corresponding Reference Claims, such as Reference Integrity Measurements.
 The final output of the Verifier are Attestation Results.
 Attestation Results constitute new Claims Sets about an Attester's properties and characteristics that enables Relying Parties, for example, to assess an Attester's trustworthiness.

 ## Uni-Directional Remote Attestation